someobserver/recurgence/math/03-semantic-manifold/index.md

   - $D$: the recursive depth field (maximal sustainable recursion at $p$),
   - $A$: the attractor stability field (local resilience to perturbation).

-This flow describes the deformation of semantic geometry under the influence of both intrinsic curvature and recursive feedback mechanisms.
+This flow describes how semantic geometry deforms under the combined influence of intrinsic curvature and recursive feedback mechanisms.

 ---

 ### **3.3 Constraint Density**

-The metric tensor determines the **constraint density** $\rho(p, t)$ at each point via:
+The metric tensor gives rise to the **constraint density** $\rho(p, t)$ at each point via:

 $$
 \rho(p, t) = \frac{1}{\det(g_{ij}(p, t))}